 The key is to keep your skin clean and exfoliated so the pores don’t become clogged in the first place.
 Wash your face before and after a workout and before you go to bed every night.

 Look for products with hydroxy acids like salicylic or glycolic acid in them.
 These will help remove oil, dead skin cells, and dirt from your pores.
-You could also use a power brush like Clarisonic to cleanse your face.
+You could also use a power brush like Clarisonic to cleanse your face but unfortunately, Clarisonic is no longer producing these brushes..
 It is more effective at cleaning your face than using your hands.
 I have owned a Clarisonic for years and I love it.
 Retinoids are other ingredients to look for.
 They increase cell turnover so dead skin cells don’t pile up clogging your pores.
 Retinoids do come with their own issues.

 If you are willing to spend the money, you could have professional glycolic acid peels and laser treatments.
 These are more intense but will boost collagen production and tighten pores that may have gotten stretched out.